prodo-dev/prodo/docs/content/01_introduction/benefits.md

 ## Handles async actions out of the box 👯‍♀️

-Prodo let's you write this:
+Prodo lets you write this:

 ```ts
 const updateUserImage = async uid => {